IPS-Eye-White

 The one thing you never ever do is to use difficult or unclear passages to interpret ones that are perfectly clear.
 Always interpret the less comprehensible (even confusing) ones by those that are unambiguous - never the other way around!
 A vague verse in Leviticus cannot be used to supersede a clear statement made in the New Testament.

-Something the cults do with unfailingly regularity is to choose a difficult passage and build their a unique doctrines upon it without ever considering the broader sweep of biblical teaching.
+However the cults do this with unfailingly regularity.
+They choose a difficult passage and build their a unique doctrines upon it without ever considering the broader sweep of biblical teaching.

 For example, in his book The Power Of Positive Confession, Fred Price's entire premise seems to be founded on one verse in Proverbs that says "Death and life are in the power of the tongue, And those who love it will eat its fruit" (18:21).
 The problem is that verse is so obscure that no one can be sure what it really means.
 There is no context to help because Proverbs 18 consists of a number of disconnected bits of advice or wisdom.